 By the early 1950s, the American car

-market was being treated to new innovations and radical styling changes
+market was being treated to new innovations and radical styling

-sporty alternative to the bigger American offerings.
+provided a sporty alternative to the bigger American offerings.

 Several American companies made half-hearted attempts to enter this

 growing segment of the market, such as the Nash-Healey, the Crosley

 Super Sport and even the little independent from Willow Run, Kaiser,

 got into the act with the handsome Darrin.
 Of course, the most